 The Splunk Distribution of the OpenTelemetry Collector comes with a default configuration, as detailed in Collector for Windows default configuration.
 To modify this configuration, refer to Advanced configuration for Windows.

-To learn how to obtain logs, see Collect logs for the Collector for Windows.
+To learn how to obtain logs, see Collect logs with the Collector for Windows.

 Alternatively, you can also install the Collector for Windows: